Saturday, 19 August 2023

 171. Shah Allah Ditta Caves & a Baoli - Islamabad!

-Islamabad the capital city of Pakistan is a new city, but this area has a long history going back thousands of years to ancient times.
-The earliest civilization of this region was known as the Gandhara civilization.
-Its main city Taxila is located not far away from the city.
-Now almost the outskirts of this rapidly expanding city.
-Taxila is famous for its great stupas, monasteries, and many other archaeological sites.
-I covered most of these sites in my previous posts.
-One of the sites associated with Buddhist religious and cultural sites is Shah Allah Ditta caves.
-This site is located within the boundaries of the Islamabad Capital Territory and close to the modern residential areas of D13.
-The caves are situated at 33°43'18.09"N, 72°54'54.45"E
+Islamabad, the capital city of Pakistan, is a relatively new city, but the area itself has a history stretching back thousands of years.
+The earliest known civilization of this region was the Gandhara civilization, whose main city, Taxila, lies not far from Islamabad—today almost on the outskirts of this rapidly expanding city.
+Taxila is famous for its great stupas, monasteries, and numerous other archaeological sites, many of which I have covered in my previous posts.

 The caves of Shah Allah Ditta.
 (31.07.2022.)